Korn-Suwannaraks/R-Basics-for-Data-Analyst/README.md

-Visualization can be created using `ggplot` package (part of the core Tidyverse package) GGPLOT is designed to directly utilize data inside of a Tibble
+Visualization can be created using `ggplot` package (part of the core Tidyverse package) GGPLOT is designed to directly utilize data inside of a Tibble Note that ggplot() can be used inside pipe %>% structure

 ## Scatter plot